Defining Inputs

 Input Types

-The following input types are supported:
+The following input types are supported:string

 : Text valuesnumber